 Glass jars that have glass lids, like Weck, are more expensive than the standard wide-mouth canning jars with metal lids.
-They are difficult to come across second hand, but are available for sale online.
-Your best deal will be eBay or possibly Amazon.
+They are difficult to come across secondhand but are available for sale online.
+Your best deal will be on eBay or possibly Amazon.
 I started with a small collection to experiment with and have decided to expand my collection since they worked out so well.

 Reasons to help justify the expense of Weck jars:

 - Avoiding BPA (and plastic in general) means avoiding potential negative health effects.

 - Most canned tomato products available at the grocery store are metal cans with BPA lining or jars with lids that contain BPA in the lining or lid adhesive.
 If you are already investing in a more expensive brand that sells tomatoes in a BPA-free container, then investing in a more expensive brand of canning jars to offset it may not be that much of a reach.
 Who's to say these BPA-free brands are better anyway?